epiphenomena/htidp/README.md

   - and a URL for Alice's server to POST the same information back to Bob's server
 - Alice's server receives the POSTed data.
 - Alice's server may use the name/nickname to send a request for confirmation from Alice via Alice's client
-- Alice's server POSTso the given URL the following form-data:
+- Alice's server POSTs to the given URL the following form-data:
   - the token
   - a perma-URL for Bob's server to save and associate with Alice (must be HTTPS)
   - a public key, that may unique to the connection between Alice and Bob (the public portion of a "passkey"), to serve as Alice's passkey to Bob